Below is a summary of the key provisions of Chapter 4 of the Broward County Code, the Broward County Animal Care Ordinance.

 - a licensed veterinarian certifies in writing that a vaccination would be harmful to the pet’s health; in which case a Waiver Certificate should be issued by the veterinarian.

-Broward County License for Cats and Dogs: Section 4-11
+Broward County Registration for Cats and Dogs: Section 4-11

-Every cat or dog in Broward County must have and wear a county license.
+Every cat or dog in Broward County must have and wear a Broward County Rabies Registration Tag.
 This protects your pet in case it becomes lost or stolen.
-A pet owner must purchase the license if the cat or dog is four months of age or older.
-Thereafter, the pet owner must purchase a new Broward County license on the anniversary of the pet’s rabies vaccination (every year if the pet received a one-year rabies vaccination, or every three years if the pet received a three-year vaccination).
+A pet owner must purchase the tag if the cat or dog is four months of age or older.
+Thereafter, the pet owner must purchase a new Broward County Rabies Registration Tag annually, on the anniversary of the pet’s rabies vaccination.
+If your pet received a three-year rabies vaccination, the tag must still be renewed every year, on the anniversary of your pet's rabies vaccination.

 Aggressive Dogs: Section 4-11.5